Codecademy/docs/README.md

 ## Additional Notes

-- Remember, if you ever have any questions at all, we're there to help in #codecademy-docs-content.
-Report bugs: #codecademy-docs.
+- Remember, if you ever have any questions at all, we're here to help!